TheRealWaldo/thermal/README.md

 This can be used to detect humans much more reliably than motion sensors as it does not require the subject to be moving.
 It also produces a pretty thermal camera!

+Firmware for a simple sensor using an ESP8266 (I'm using a D1 Mini) can built using [TheRealWaldo/esp8266-amg8833](https://github.com/TheRealWaldo/esp8266-amg8833).
+This firmware is still under development!

 ![](docs/waving.png)

 This is a rework of [eyalcha/thermal](https://github.com/eyalcha/thermal) that corrects a number of issues, makes it compatible with HA 2016.6 forward, and adds new functionality.